 |The Fabbri crest appears within a stone mantel. photo by Wurts Bros. from the collection of the Museum of the City of New York|

 The Fabbri coat of arms featured a raised arm holding a hammer.
 It was repeated in the ironwork of the ornate entry gates and throughout the house, carved into mantels, and even in the design of the dinnerware.
 It has been suggested that the L-shape of the residence reflects the bent arm of the Fabbri crest.

 |The crest reappears in the design of the iron carriage gates.|

 On January 6, 1917 the doors to the new mansion were thrown open for a lavish dinner dance for Teresa.
 Among the 300 guests were “the debutantes and young dancing set, with a sprinkling of young married people and a very few of the older friends of Mr. and Mrs. Fabbri,” wrote The New York Times.

 The wealthy crowd was served dinner in the dining room, and following the dancing, enjoyed a “seated supper” at 1:00 in the morning.
 While they ate, “Hawaiian musicians sang and played.”

 Later that year, on November 21, Ernesto and Edith announced Theresa’s engagement to James Cameron Clark.
 Society page readers were reminded of Teresa’s elite pedigree.
 “She is a great-granddaughter of the late Mr. and Mrs. William H. Vanderbilt, a niece of Mrs. William J. Schieffelin and Mrs. Davd H. Morris, and a grandniece of William K. Vanderbilt, Mrs. H. McK.
-Twombly, and Mrs. William D. Sloane,” noted The Times.
+Twombly, and Mrs. William D. Sloane,” noted The New York Times.